Back to Blog

 React NativeMobileEnterpriseAzure ADTypeScript

-Building an Internal Mobile App with React Native
+Building a Corporate Mobile App with React Native for 2,000+ Employees

 Umut Korkmaz2025-11-2010 min

-When leadership asked for a mobile app that internal teams would rely on daily, I knew this was not a typical app store project.
+When leadership asked for a mobile app that 2,000+ employees would use daily, I knew this was not a typical app store project.
 Corporate mobile apps have a unique set of constraints: you are dealing with enterprise authentication, strict security policies, legacy backend integrations, and users who will not tolerate bugs because this is their work tool, not a social media app they can delete.

-This is how I built the mobile app — a React Native application running on React Native 0.82.1 with React 19, supporting consistent day-to-day usage across the organization.
+This is how I built DigiPort — a React Native application running on React Native 0.82.1 with React 19, serving 500+ daily active users across the organization.

 Architecture Decisions

 The first decision was React Native over native development.
 We had a small team, tight deadlines, and needed to ship on both iOS and Android.
-The team already knew React from our web app (the internal platform), so React Native was the natural choice.
+The team already knew React from our web app (DigiFlow), so React Native was the natural choice.
 With React Native 0.82.1 and the New Architecture enabled by default, performance was no longer a concern.

 The app structure is deliberately flat and modular: